 Knowledge, Skills & Abilities

-- Strong knowledge of software applications; word processing, spreadsheets, database management and Google G suite applications
+- Excellent knowledge of software applications: word processing, spreadsheets, database management, Google apps and cloud-based shared storage

 - Ability to handle multiple work priorities, organize and plan work and projects

 - Ability to maintain confidentiality and appropriately handle sensitive communications with employees and external agencies

 - Must possess excellent customer service and public relations skills